 What is statistical significance?

 Statistical significance is a mathematical method to determine if a result is genuine or the result of random chance.
+Thematic will highlight some difference in theme volume as statistically significant to help you identify more insightful changes.

 Examples of statistical significance

 The difference in 'leg room' mentions in 4+ star reviews and 1-3 star reviews is not statistically significant.
-This means the difference may be caused by random chance and not genuine difference.
+This means the difference may be caused by random chance and not a genuine difference.

 The difference in 'missed flight' mentions between 4+ star reviews and 1-3 star reviews is statistically significant.
 This means the difference can be reliably assumed as genuine and not because of random chance.